graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np2.3_architecture.md

 ---
-title: Non-Programming Lesson 1.3 - Computer Processor Architecture
+title: Paper 1 Lesson 2.3 - CPU Architecture
 ---

 Before we begin, I'd like to give credit to the amazing resources at [IB Compscihub](https://ib.compscihub.net) for helping me a lot with this topic.
 Many of the explanations and images below are taken from their notes on topic 2.1.1, with some changes and reorganization.